oracle/graaljs/docs/user/RhinoMigrationGuide.md

 Note that GraalVM JavaScript also provides a `console.log` function.
 This is an alias for `print` in pure JavaScript mode, but uses an implementation provided by Node.js when in Node mode.
-Behavior around interop objects differs for `console.log` in Node mode as it does not implement special treatment for such objects.
+The behavior around interop objects differs for `console.log` in Node mode as it does not implement special treatment for such objects.

 ### JavaScript vs Java Strings
 GraalVM JavaScript uses Java strings internally to represent JavaScript strings.